Church reform of Peter the Great: Reforms

-Gradually, Peter came to favor another professor from the Kiev's Academy, Theofan Prokopovich, whose 1721 Spiritual Regulation supported the concept of a Russian national church under the authority of the Tsar as the "supreme bishop", and argued that an ecclesiastical council would be more appropriate to govern the church than a single patriarch.
+Gradually, Peter came to favor another professor from the Kiev Academy, Theofan Prokopovich, whose Spiritual Regulation (1721) supported the concept of a Russian national church under the authority of the tsar as the "supreme bishop", and argued that an ecclesiastical council would be more appropriate to govern the church than a single patriarch.
 It seemed dubious to Prokopovich to have a dual power in the Russian Empire and was supportive of the idea of a single and an ultimate autocrat.
-Among the Russian clergy, however, Prokopovich was perceived as a Lutheranist and a Calvinist as person who studied protestantism and who did not mature in the culture of the Eastern Orthodoxy.
-Against him energetically protested the rector of the Moscow Academy Theophilakt Lopatinsky when Prokopovich was appointed the Metropolitan of Pskov.
+Among the Russian clergy, however, Prokopovich was perceived as a Lutheran and a pietist who studied Protestantism and who did not mature in the culture of the Eastern Orthodoxy.
+Against him energetically protested the rector of the Moscow Academy Theophilakt Lopatinsky when Prokopovich was appointed the metropolitan of Pskov.

+Apart from his Lutheran-influenced church hierarchy proposals, Prokopovich also imported Protestant-leaning ideas into Russian theological schools, which by the mid-eighteenth century replaced the previously dominant Jesuit-leaning ideas from the Joasaph Krokovsky and Theophylact Lopatinsky.
+In 1717, he had a New Testament published in parallel Dutch and Church Slavonic.

+Peter ended up losing the support of the Russian clergy over his reforms.
+Local priests became very suspicious of Peter's friendship with foreigners, the shaving of beards, and his alleged Protestant propensities.

 In 1721, Peter established the Ecclesiastical College to govern the church ("college", or kollegia, a word borrowed from the Swedish governmental system, was the term Peter used for his government ministries, each one headed by a committee instead of a single minister).
-The Ecclesiastical College was soon renamed the Holy Governing Synod, and was administered by a lay director, or Ober-Procurator.
-The Synod changed in composition over time, but basically it remained a committee of churchmen headed by a lay appointee of the Emperor.
+The Ecclesiastical College was soon renamed the Holy Governing Synod or Most Holy Synod, and was administered by bishops but with the presence of a lay crown official, the ober-procurator.
+The Synod changed in composition over time, but basically it remained a committee of churchmen headed by a primus, always a metropolitan or an archbishop, chosen by the emperor, with the assistance of a lay appointee of the emperor as a sort of superintendent who oversaw the validity of the acts.